Mats H.G. Gustafsson

 Department of Biological Sciences, Aarhus University, Denmark.

-Shrubs, small trees, perennial herbs or, rarely, annuals; plants glabrous or with unbranched or stellate trichomes.
+Shrubs, small trees, perennial herbs or, rarely annuals; plants glabrous or with unbranched or stellate trichomes.
 Leaves opposite or (rarely) whorled, simple, entire, usually with glandular dots and/or canals; in many alpine species leaves are needle- or scale-like.
-Inflorescence a terminal thyrse or a dichasium, occasionally raceme-like, or flowers solitary; sepals 5 or rarely 4, often with variously shaped glands; petals 5 or rarely 4, sometimes asymmetric, free, contorted, imbricate or (when 4) decussate in bud, yellow to orange or white, rarely greenish, red or pink, usually with dark, reddish or translucent glands (secretory cavities) and/or canals; stamens usually numerous, rarely as few as five, and basally united into a ring or more commonly into 3 or 5 antepetalous fascicles; anthers small, isodiametric, with a connective gland; ovary superior, consisting of 2 - 5 carpels; styles free or basally fused; stigma not or slightly expanded; placentation central or parietal.
-Fruit a septicidal capsule or a berry.
+Inflorescences terminal thyrses or dichasia, occasionally raceme -like, or flowers solitary.
+Flowers with 5 sepals or rarely 4, often with variously shaped glands; petals 5 or rarely 4, sometimes asymmetric, free, contorted, imbricate or (when 4) decussate in bud, yellow to orange or white, rarely greenish, red or pink, usually with dark, reddish or translucent glands (secretory cavities) and/or canals; stamens usually numerous, rarely as few as five, and basally united into a ring or more commonly into 3 or 5 antepetalous fascicles; anthers small, isodiametric, with a connective gland; ovary superior, consisting of 2 - 5 carpels; styles free or basally fused; stigma not or slightly expanded; placentation central or parietal.
+Fruits septicidal capsules or berries.
 Seeds mostly small and numerous, sometimes winged.

 Notes on delimitation

-- Recent studies, based on DNA sequence variation, have provided strong support for the Hypericaceae as delimited here.
+- Recent studies, based on DNA sequence variation, have provided strong support for the Hypericaceae as delimited here (Ruhfel et al., 2011; Nurk et al., 2013a).
 These studies have also, surprisingly, shown that the closest relatives of the Hypericaceae are the Podostemaceae, a group of highly specialized aquatics found in fast-flowing streams.

 - Closely related are also the Bonnetiaceae and the Clusiaceae, in which Hypericaceae have often been included in earlier classification systems.